kite03/echoac-poc/Writeup.md

 - https://cdn.gls.cx/8e6d6fba0ff37156
 - https://cdn.gls.cx/f2785539b72a1065

 Second, the policy that they publish.
 This policy is supposed to provide some transparency as to what data echo collects.
 It is assumed that, for ethical reasons if nothing else - a rough outline to the methods used to collect data are stated.
 Unfortunately, this policy is not trustworthy.
-You see, echo has changed is policy regarding what they collect after the following interaction.
+This is because Echo has changed is policy regarding what they collect after the following interaction.
 Note that they still collect this data, they just don't tell their users anymore.
 They aren't being open as to what information they collect, and are clearly happy to hide things from their policy if it helps them evade criticism.

 Consider the following tweet.